morningred88/AWS/Account_Management_SysOps/Account_management_notes.md

 You can **invite an existing account** to the Organization or **create new account** directly from there.

+## Multi account strategies

+#### Multi account vs one account multi VPC

+You may want the users of an account just have access to certain VPC, but not all of them.
+You'd better to have multiple accounts.

+#### Establish cross account roles for admin purpose

+Management account of an organization can assume the admin account for any members account.

 ### Management account

 Management account is the account you use it to create an Organization.